By: John Devlin

 Keyword research, researching keywords, sound simple enough, right?

-This video below will show you not only how to choose the most profitable keywords for search engine optimisation, but also how to steal your competitor’s keywords for your business.
+This post will show you not only how to choose the most profitable keywords for search engine optimisation, but also how to steal your competitor’s keywords for your business.

 On-page SEO is the things we change on our site like keywords and metadata that helps search engines understand what we are trying to say to them.